KyleKing/pytest_cache_assert/docs/README.md

 `poetry add pytest_assert_check --dev`

-## Quick Start
+## Usage

 The primary use case of this package is regression testing of large, serializable dictionaries, such as from an API under development.

 You may have parameterized test cases where you need to assert that the created dictionary stays the same, but you don’t want to manually generate the expected fields and values to compare.
 Instead you can capture a snapshot of the serialized data and cache the result then use the cached data to check for consistency in repeated test runs.
 The cached files should be checked into version control, which can be very useful as documentation

-This package can minimize test case logic, while improving test thoroughness
+This package can minimize test case logic, while improving regression testing thoroughness

 This project was heavily inspired by the excellent [pytest-recording](https://github.com/kiwicom/pytest-recording)